sujithradevi03/Simple-Quiz-Game/README.md

 ## Features
 Multiple Choice Questions: Each quiz consists of a series of questions with multiple choice answers.

--**1.Timer:** A countdown timer that gives users a set amount of time to complete the quiz.
+-1.Timer: A countdown timer that gives users a set amount of time to complete the quiz.
--**2.Score Tracking:** Users receive a score based on the number of correct answers.
+-2.Score Tracking: Users receive a score based on the number of correct answers.
--**3.Retry Functionality:** Users can retry the quiz as many times as they like.
+-3.Retry Functionality: Users can retry the quiz as many times as they like.
--**4.Show Answers:** Users can view the correct answers for the questions they answered incorrectly.
+-4.Show Answers: Users can view the correct answers for the questions they answered incorrectly.

 ## Technologies Used